 While the student loan interest deduction is a common tax deduction that applies to many borrowers, it’s important to remember that not all loans are eligible.

 Eligible college loans include all federal student loans and most private student loans.

 Examples of college loans that are eligible for the student loan interest deduction include:

 - Unsubsidized Federal Stafford Loan

 - Federal Perkins Loan

 - Private Student Loans

-Another point to bear in mind is that the student loan interest deduction is available to both student loan borrowers and parent loan borrowers.
+Another point to bear in mind is that the student loan interest deduction is available to both student borrowers and parent borrowers.
 This includes Federal Parent PLUS Loan borrowers and private parent loan borrowers.

 On the other hand, loans from someone who is related to you or loans from a retirement plan aren’t eligible for the student loan interest deduction.